DataDaoDe/awesome-foss-apps/README.md

 > A curated list of awesome production grade free and open source software organized by category.

+This list is for developers who are looking for non-trivial quality applications they can analyze and learn from.

 *Inspired by Sindre Sorhus's [awesome](https://github.com/sindresorhus/awesome).*

 ## TOC